MicMoony/ConvertBookmarksToExcel/README.md

 # ConvertBookmarksToExcel.ps1

+Ever find yourself collecting dozens, or even hundreds, of browser bookmarks over time, only to lose track of what’s where?
+You're not alone.
+Staying organized gets tricky fast.
+But that ends now.

-A PowerShell script that extracts bookmarks from an HTML file exported by your web browser (e.g. Chrome, Firefox, Edge) and converts them to an Excel `.xlsx` file.
-The output includes folder hierarchy, title, and URL.
+This PowerShell script helps bring order to the chaos by extracting bookmarks from an HTML file exported by your web browser (like Chrome, Firefox, Edge) and converting them into a clean, searchable Excel `.xlsx` file.
+The output includes the full folder hierarchy, bookmark titles, and URLs, all neatly arranged for easy viewing.

 ## Features